Flambards Theme Park: History

-Early in 2024, Flambards announced the arrival of a new ride, 'ThunderDome', a waltzer ride.
-This was opened at the start of the parks 2024 season.
+Early in 2024, Flambards Theme Park announced the arrival of a new ride, 'ThunderDome', a waltzer ride.
+This was opened at the start of the park's 2024 season.
 In addition to this, the indoor exhibits received a spruce up, and a new display cabinet, featuring Gus Honeybun was installed.
 The 'Space Orbiters' were also retired.

-On 3 June 2024, Flambards announced that several of its thrill rides, were out of operation.
+On 3 June 2024, Flambards Theme Park announced that several of its thrill rides, were out of operation.
 5 June 2024, saw the official announcement from Flambards, that 4 of its thrill rides had permanently closed, and would be leaving the park during an additional closure period during June 2024.
-This meant that 'The Thunderbolt', 'Sky Swinger', 'SkyForce', and 'Hornet Coaster' would be removed from the park ahead of reopening in July.
+This meant that 'The Thunderbolt', 'Sky Swinger', 'Sky Force', and 'Hornet Coaster' would be removed from the park ahead of reopening in July.
 In light of this, Flambards significantly dropped the entry price, and added 2 new rides for the 2024 season, Flying Planes, and a set of Dodgems.
 During the additional closure period, 2 of the closed rides, 'Thunderbolt' and 'Sky Swinger' were removed from the park, and a general spruce up took place.
 This included painting and decorating, new signage for the indoor exhibits, and new park furniture.

-In an unexpected move, Flambards announced on 22 August 2024, that they had been working hard behind the scenes to overcome a supply issue, and by successfully replacing the main motor, SkyForce had returned to operation.
+In an unexpected move, Flambards Theme Park announced on 22 August 2024, that they had been working hard behind the scenes to overcome a supply issue, and by successfully replacing the main motor, Sky Force had returned to operation.
 As of 8 September 2024, The Hornet Coaster remained on site, but out of operation, and the other 2 rides closed in June had been removed.
-SkyForce was back in operation.
+Sky Force was back in operation.

-On Monday 4 November 2024, Flambards officially announced it was immediately and permanently closing after 48 year of operations.
+On Monday 4 November 2024, Flambards Theme Park officially announced it was immediately and permanently closing after 48 year of operations.
 Local MP Andrew George commented that the closure was "awful news" and that he had been assured that redundancies would be kept to a minimum.
-In mid November 2024, many of the Rides were put up for sale through Martin Mejer Used Amusement Sales.
+In mid November 2024, many of the rides were put up for sale through Martin Mejer Used Amusement Sales.

 Ferdi's Indoor Funland, the indoor play area, reopened as a standalone attraction on 17 November 2024.
 It now operates as the sole remaining attraction on the site.